What is the difference between a prepaid card, a credit card, and a debit card?

 A prepaid card is very different from a bank account debit card.
 A bank account debit card is linked to your checking account.
 A prepaid card is not linked to a checking account.
 Instead, you are spending money you loaded onto the prepaid card in advance.

-In addition, right now prepaid cards may have fewer consumer protections than debit cards, such as those that apply if the card is lost, stolen, or other unauthorized charges appear.
+In addition, prepaid cards may have fewer consumer protections than debit cards, such as those that apply if the card is lost, stolen, or other unauthorized charges appear.
 The CFPB has issued a rule requiring all prepaid cards to offer these protections.

 Prepaid cards vs. credit cards: